Alex Loveless

 Evening Standard Critics’ Choice - The Remains of the Day

-Time Out Best Theatre This Month (September 2010) – The Remains of the Day
+Evening Standard – The Remains of the Day

-Fiona Mountford, Evening Standard – The Remains of the Day
+Time Out’s Best Theatre This Month (September 2010) – The Remains of the Day

 ‘It’s somewhat surprising that writer and composer Alex Loveless decided to turn Kazuo Ishiguro’s The Remains of the Day into a musical.
 What’s even more surprising is that, by and large, his radical transformation of this story works… the songs are almost always well-integrated, intelligently written, and subtly performed.’